These Are 15 of the Oldest Chain Restaurants in the Country

 KFC was founded in Salt Lake City.
 The store’s original location is credited with inventing the rotating sign, which featured an illustration of a giant bucket of chicken that could spin 360 degrees.
 You can make KFC chicken at home—here’s the top-secret recipe.

 Denny’s didn’t always start out as a diner … at first, it specialized in donuts!
 Then, the restaurant switched its business model to focus on coffee before finally transforming into the 24-hour pancakes-and-burgers franchise that exists today.
 The chain’s current logo might look retro, but it’s actually not—it was designed in 2002.
+These chain restaurants are always open on Thanksgiving.

 Compared to most of today’s fast food places, which have a drive-through and pick-up windows, Sonic is unique.
 If you’ve ever ordered a Sonic Bacon Cheeseburger, you’ll know that you park your car at one of the drive-in stations, place your order, and wait for a server to bring the food.
 This method of delivery is part of what made Sonic so successful in its early day.
 Travel back in time with photos of the original locations of your favorite fast food restaurants.